Pierca7/agones/site/content/en/docs/Integration Patterns/reusing-gameservers.md

 ## Next Steps

 - Have a look at all commands the [Client SDK]({{< ref "/docs/Guides/Client SDKs/_index.md" >}}) provides.
-- If you aren't familiar with the term [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/), this shouldw provide a reference.
+- If you aren't familiar with the term [Pod](https://kubernetes.io/docs/concepts/workloads/pods/pod/), this should provide a reference.